10 Ways to Celebrate International Day of Charity

 If you don’t have time to volunteer or money to give away, you can still help an important cause by educating others about it.

 You can consider writing an email or letter to friends and family to inform them about an organization making a big impact and why they should consider supporting it.

 Your philanthropy doesn’t have to stop when the International Day of Charity is over.
-If you enjoyed giving to a good cause, SoFi Money makes it easy to continue donating by setting up recurring payments to the charity of your choice.
+If you enjoyed giving to a good cause, SoFi Checking and Savings makes it easy to continue donating by setting up recurring payments to the charity of your choice.

-SoFi Money® is a cash management account.You’ll receive ATM fee reimbursements at 55,000+ ATMs worldwide and there are no account fees (subject to change).
+SoFi Checking and Savings® is a checking and savings account.You’ll receive ATM fee reimbursements at 55,000+ ATMs worldwide and there are no account fees (subject to change).

 SoFi Money is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member FINRA / SIPC .